Lepuropetalon

 Lepuropetalon is a genus of flowering plants in the family Celastraceae containing only one species, Lepuropetalon spathulatum.
 It is a winter annual that is most abundant in eastern Texas and western Louisiana.
 From there, it occurs sporadically southward into Mexico, and eastward through the Atlantic and Gulf coastal plain, and rarely in the Piedmont Plateau, to North Carolina.
 It has a disjunct distribution.
 In addition to the area mentioned above, it is also found in Uruguay and central Chile.

 Before 2009, Lepuropetalon had been placed with Parnassia in the family Parnassiaceae, now usually treated as a segregate of Celastraceae.
-In 2009, it was placed in the family Crlastraceae by the Angiosperm Phylogeny Group's APG III system.
+In 2009, it was placed in the family Celastraceae by the Angiosperm Phylogeny Group's APG III system.
 When their most recent revision of Angiosperm classification was published in 2016, it retained its position in the family Celastraceae.

 It is one of the smallest of terrestrial flowering plants and some consider it to be the smallest.
 Due its small size, petiteplant has been used as a common name.
 Because it is so easily overlooked, it is probably much more abundant than records indicate.
 It is found in moist areas, usually in soils that are sandy or derived from granite.
 It is common along the edges of soil-filled depressions on top of rocks.
 It is often seen in cemeteries and clearings for power lines.
 Because it is common in habitats that are maintained by humans but not subject to intensive cultivation, it is probably more abundant now than it was in the past.

 In the United States and Mexico, the seeds germinate in January.
 It has been suggested that this is a response to increasing day length, yet no experiments have confirmed it.
 Flowering is in March and early April.
 Seed maturity follows quickly.
 Few plants survive beyond the end of April.